public-transport/infrastructure/readme.md

 ## Cloud infrastructure

-We use [Terraform](https://www.terraform.io/) to manage our cloud infrastructure (things such as servers, S3 buckets, databases, managed kubernetes, etc.).
+We use [Terraform](https://www.terraform.io/) to manage our cloud infrastructure (things such as servers, S3 buckets, databases, networks, firewalls, etc.).
 Check the [docs in `/cloud-resources`](./cloud-resources/) for details.

 ## Applications